wegotcoders/wgc_groundwork/README.md

 ## TODO

-Attempt the following tasks.
-The list is meant to be progressively more difficult and open-ended; the aim is to demonstrate your approach when dealing with programming issues and to test your initiative.
-Complete as much as you can within the time limit; you will not be penalised for not finishing the list.
-We are looking for self-motivated effort and to see how much of the groundwork you have grasped.

-Don't forget to ```git add .``` and ```git commit``` after each step, if you have made any changes to your code!

-* You should see a list of the profile data that you submitted to us when you applied to We Got Coders.
-Use your knowledge of HTML / CSS to redesign and layout the page in a presentable way.
-Show us what you can do with:

-    * Headings
-    * Lists
-    * Backgrounds / Gradients
-    * Multiple columns

-* Add an image of yourself to your profile.
-Add CSS where necessary to ensure that it looks presentable.

-* Observe how the about field works.
-What makes it bound to the data from your profile?
-Add more fields so that you can edit your profile.

-* Add a field to the form so that you can add your Codecademy account to your profile.
-You will need an input text box, with the appropriate ```name``` attribute.

-* Add some Javascript to the provided ```<script>``` tag in the views/index.erb file, that counts the number of words in each section.
-You ought to have at least twenty words for each of the questions.

-* Add code to the primes.rb file, that finds the sum of all prime numbers less than one hundred.
-Can you refactor the implementation so that you can pass in higher numbers to act as the limit?
-Test your implementation by running the rspec command ```rspec```.
-Find the sum of all prime numbers up to two million.
-Add a field to your profile named ```trainees[primes_sum]``` and enter in your answer.

-* Over to you!
-Make any adjustments that you see fit, and add a feature that you are interested in attempting.
-Perhaps you might:

-    * Attempt a programming puzzle in Ruby, see http://projecteuler.net
-    * Experiment with using JavaScript to respond to user events
-    * Add some more pages and link them together

-* Once you are done, submit a pull request.
-We will use this to review your work once you are done.

-* Get buzzing!
-Mention @wegotcoders and tell the world why you decided to join the course and become a web developer.

 ## FAQs / Troubleshooting

 * If you see this message, then you haven't set your application id and secret correctly.